carlotala/deeplearning_project/README.md

 All training, evaluation and analysis are integrated in the `final_project.ipynb` notebook.

 Open it in Jupyter or VSCode and run each section interactively.

+> **Note**
+> We have already executed the notebook to train the models.
+You may retrieve the model parameters from this [Drive folder(https://drive.google.com/drive/folders/1Et1I-kvZJ_0E14s20XY1bf-Hy1gc4zfz?usp=sharing).

 ## 🤝 Contributing